ali-0-1/CarlaUE5_RL_Thesis_SelfDriving/README.md

 * pip install numpy==1.24.3
 * pip install nvidia-pyindex nvidia-tensorrt
 * pip install --upgrade matplotlib # if necessary upgrade matplotlib, due to some warnings

+---
+## Acknowledgments
+This project’s base code and development were inspired by the following resources:

+- **Vadim7s GitHub Repository:** SelfDrive → RL_Full_Tutorial
+- **Full Sim Driving YouTube Tutorial:** Reinforcement Learning for Autonomous Driving Python Code Walkthrough (2024)
+- **AI Assistance:** Code implementation and optimization were supported using **Copilot** and **ChatGPT** for guidance and automation.

+<span style="color: gold">Special thanks to the authors and tools for providing valuable insights and assistance.</span>

+---
+## License
+<span style="color: gold">This project is licensed under the MIT License – see the LICENSE file for details.</span>